Recommendations by Concise User Profiles from Review Text: Methodology

 \subsection{Training}

-The input to CUP consists of an item description (almost always short, otherwise truncated) and a judiciously selected subset of the user-provided text (which may total to a longer text).
-For user $u$, this a sequence of text tokens $w^u_1 \dots w^u_b$, where $b$ is the token budget by which the input is limited (set to 128 in our experiments).
-The sequences are fed through each of the two towers, consisting of BERT and a feed-forward network (FFN), to obtain a user-representation vector $t^u$ (by averaging the per-token vectors).
-The FFN has two layers with ReLU activation for user representation, and analogously for items.
+The input to CUP consists of an item metadata (almost always short, otherwise truncated) and a judiciously selected subset of the user-provided text (which may total to a longer text).
+For user $u$, this is a sequence of text tokens $w^u_1 \dots w^u_b$, where $b$ is the token budget by which the input is limited (set to 128 in our experiments).
+The sequence is fed through the user tower, consisting of BERT encoder and a feed-forward network (FFN), to obtain a user-representation vector $t^u$ (by averaging the per-token vectors).
+The FFN has two layers with ReLU activation, computing the final user representation as $~~ t^u = ReLU(t^u W^u_1 + c^u_1)W^u_2 + c^u_2 ~${;} and analogously for items.
+The score for a \textit{user-item pair} is calculated by $~~ s^{ui} = \sigma(<t^u, t^i>) ~$ with dot product $<,>$ and sigmoid function $\sigma$.

-Optionally, we enhance text-based representations with collaborative filtering (CF) signals, by concatenating the learned vectors with latent per-user and per-item vectors $p^u$ and $p^i$, respectively.
-These are precomputed by factorizing the training-set user-item interaction matrix, using the method of~\cite{Funk-Netflix2006}, with gradient descent for minimizing a cross-entropy loss.

-Another optional mechanism is to process multiple chunks of bounded-length text, which could be of interest for long user reviews.
-In this case, the per-user representations are learned for each chunk, and there is an additional max-pooling step between the FFN and the dot product, to combine the per-chunk vectors.
-We use this option for comparison in experiments.
-As it incurs $m$ times higher computational and energy costs, with $m$ being the number of chunks, we do not favor it.